akonkia/caMeL/README.md

 The distanceMs file contains Mahalanobis distance measure (MD) for each sample as compared to the calibration subset used to create the predictive model.
 LN is the distance to the closest local neighbour.
 If the sample does not have close neighbours, it will be marked with a blue dot and halo.
 It can be picked up to extend the calibration.
 If the sample has a very distant MD score and no local neighbours, it will be flagged with red color and a halo.

 This app works best with R 4.2.0.
 Newer R releases destroyed several dependencies in packages used by the app.
 If you have R, but the app still does not work, install Rstudio and try running the app.R script in RStudio to troubloeshoot.
+If you encounter problems with setting the app environment, consider downloading this file (https://figshare.com/articles/software/R-4_2_0_with_all_libraries_necessary_for_caMeL/25670964) containing R 4.2.0 and all libraries for caMeL.

 This repository contains one model, predicting dry matter content (in %) - DM.
 This model was built to work with .spc output from Corona Zeiss Extreme NIRS spectrometer.
 You can test the app on supplied .spc files in the "look here" folder and make modifications as you need.